josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/👁️‍🗨️_Witness_Historical_Casefiles/🧬_balancing_support_asymmetry.md

 - its nice to think thaf all men will magocally deprogram from patriarchy tomorrow, but as women we havent, so unrealistic.
 - messaging tone and context, with "when to gove deference" - eg should survivors always be acknowledged first, should this be standalone, etc.
 - no discussion of preforensic at all does not protect women and children.
+- building support and provision and tecognition for survivors first, then creates space to build prevention... in our cirrent crisis point, how do we allicate resource?